4nuragk/twitter-streaming/README.md

 # Twitter-streaming
 In this repo we will stream crawl and save data from Twitter using Apache Spark and Cassandra.

-## Follow these steps to setup spark (On any Linux Platfrom)
+## Follow these steps to setup your system (Linux Platfrom only)

-### Java Installation is mandatory for spark.
+### Java Installation is mandatory.
 Check installation by the command 'jps'.
 It must output jps.

 ### STEP 1: Setting up Spark
 * Download spark from https://www.apache.org/dyn/closer.lua/spark/spark-2.4.4/spark-2.4.4-bin-hadoop2.7.tgz (We are using the spark version 2.4.4 and hadoop version 2.7 as of Dec 2019)<br>